-This CSWP Plan includes the public water systems managed by Carson City Public Works, the Cottonwood Mobile Home Park, the Millhouse Inn Motel, the Terrace Garden Apartments, and the State of Nevada Stewart Complex.
+This CSWP Plan includes the public water systems managed by Carson City Public Works, the Cottonwood Mobile Home Park, the Millhouse Inn Motel, the Terrace Garden Apartments, and the State of Nevada.
 This CSWP Plan provides a framework for the long-term protection of public drinking water supply sources.
-Maps of the specific areas are provided in Appendix A.

 The Local Planning Team (Team) responsible for creating this document was composed of representatives from the various public water systems in Carson City and from local and state government.
-The Team met frequently over the course of a year to develop this plan.
-Summaries of the meetings, the agendas and meeting materials are provided in Appendix B.
+The Team met frequently over the course of a year to develop the 2014 Carson City CSWP Plan, and over the course of several months to update the CSWP Plan in 2023.
+Summaries of the meetings, the agendas and meeting materials are provided in the technical appendices.
 The Team identified goals and objectives to protect drinking water to guide the CSWP Plan development as well as to implement this plan.